hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 3/README.md

 ## Phase 1: Standalone SPI Master Verification

-Performed a detailed study of the SPI Master standalone verification environment to understand the complete verification workflow.
+Performed a detailed study of the SPI Master standalone verification environment to understand the complete verification workflow (check out the "spi_master_verification" directory for detailed report).

 ### Highlights